 To learn how to order new parts, click Replacement Relays & Switches for Pyramid.

-Decsription - Touch Plate 5000 Series Low Voltage Systems: The Touch-Plates 5000 series looks very similar to the GE & Bryant series of wall plates that have 1, 2 or 3 switches per gang.
+Description - Touch Plate 5000 Series Low Voltage Systems: The Touch-Plates 5000 series looks very similar to the GE & Bryant series of wall plates that have 1, 2 or 3 switches per gang.
 The difference is that the switches are slightly wider and are spaced closer together than on the GE or Bryant layouts.
 A standard one gang switch plate measures 4-1/2 H x 2-3/4" W (4.5" tall by 2.75" across) with one, two, or three stacked horizontal switches that are 5/8" high x 1-1/8" wide (0.625" H x 1.125" W) mounted on a bracket with a separate switch plate cover.
 Openings are spaced 2-9/32" from top edge of upper switch to the bottom edge of lowest switch on two and three button switch covers.
 Box mounting screw holes in the brackets are spaced 3-9/32" (3.281") apart center to center.
 Touch-Plate Electro-Systems lighting control systems were installed in the 1940's, 1950's, 1960's, 1970's and 1980's.
 To learn more or to buy parts, visit Touchplate Low Voltage System Parts.

 Touchplate's Frame Series may be replaced with any of the current Touch-Plate control stations.